rodrigueslazaro/first-portfolio-2021/README.md

 other technologies on my portifolio, including: react, vue, bootstrap and buma.

 If you're interest in my work, please contact me!

+---

+My first attempt at a personal website, Setptember 2021.